kanboard/kanboard/doc/groups.markdown

 Each project manager can authorize the access to a set of groups from the [project permissions page](project-permissions.markdown).

 The external id is mainly used for external group providers.
-Kanboard provide a LDAP group provider to [sync automatically groups from LDAP servers](ldap-group-sync.markdown).
+Kanboard provides a LDAP group provider to [sync automatically groups from LDAP servers](ldap-group-sync.markdown).